endfront/LayJS/doc/progress.markdown

 Future:
+  - natural width and height dependent upon the rotation of Z axis of children.
   - Insert CSS from entry.js (normalize.css CSS)
   - move `eventReadonlyEventType2boundFnHandler` outside of AttrVal (move to Level) to save space
   - Add/interface HTML history module support